pass-the-salt/2026/README.md

   # service apache2 status
   ```

-- hooking:
+- Github webhook:
-  - create a new webhook on the GUI `Settings\Webhooks` giving following payload: `https://2026.pass-the-salt.org/cgi-bin/update.cgi`
+  - create a new webhook on the GUI `Settings\Webhooks` of the repository giving following payload: `https://2026.pass-the-salt.org/cgi-bin/update.cgi`
   - each push on the Github repo will activate a webhook (URL: `https://2026.pass-the-salt.org/cgi-bin/update.cgi`).
+  - script pointed by the webhook : `cgi-bin/update.cgi` file.
+  - how it works:
+    - check if updates exist on Github repo.
-The hook content is in the `cgi-bin/update.cgi` file.
-The script launched by the hook will check if updates exist on Github repo.
-If it is the case, it fetchs them to `/var/www/2026` directory on the server and then, rsync the content of the `public/` sub directory with the content of the website located in `/var/www/2026-passthesalt`.
+    - if updates exist on the Github repo:
+      - the script fetchs them to `/var/www/2026` directory on the server
+      - rsync the content of the `public/` sub directory with the content of the website located in `/var/www/2026-passthesalt`.